10ncha/responsive-css-media-queries-template/README.md

 ---

 ## 🧩 Template Code
+**Disclaimer:** This template is what I personally use for developing website, you can create your own framework by trying your layout for different screen sizes and then selecting respective breakpoints.

 ```css
 /* CSS Media Queries template for different screen sizes (with example device given for each screen size) */